ZQuestClassic/ZQuestClassic/docs-www/old/ghost/autoGhostReadme.txt

 GH_PREFER_GHOST_ZH_SHADOWS
    ghost.zh's shadows will be used instead of built-in ones whenever possible.
    Set the number to 1 (yes) or 0 (no).

-AUTOGHOST_MIN_FFC
-AUTOGHOST_MAX_FFC
-   Every scripted enemy uses at least one FFC.
-Set these to limit the range of FFCs they will use automatically.
-Use these if you want to reserve some FFCs for other purposes.
-Making this range too small can result in some scripts not working, so it's best not to restrict it more than necessary.
-   Both must be between 1 and 32.

 AUTOGHOST_MIN_ENEMY_ID
 AUTOGHOST_MAX_ENEMY_ID